zeyuhao/Spectro/README.md

 # Spectro
-A web application to help automate Scrum meeting and Retros
+A web application to help automate Scrum meetings and Retros